diprism/perpl/tutorial.md

 ## Defunctionalization/Refunctionalization
 PERPL cannot have infinite types (like Nat, where there are infinite amount of natural numbers), so one way PERPL eliminates infinite types is through Defunctionalization/refunctionalization.
 ### Defunctionalization
-Suppose we have this program that determines if a number is odd or even.
+Here we have a program that determines if a number is odd or even.

     data Nat = Zero | Succ Nat;
     define even (n: Nat) =